impactorbitco/handbook-main/content/ims/policies/HR/Whistleblowing and Non-Retaliation Policy.md

 **4. Protection for Whistleblowers:**

 - Whistleblowers are protected under the law, including the Public Interest Disclosure Act 1998, which prohibits victimization or dismissal of employees who report concerns in good faith.
-- Green Orbit Digital is committed to providing support and protection to whistleblowers, including protection from harassment or victimization.
+- Impact Orbit Creative Group is committed to providing support and protection to whistleblowers, including protection from harassment or victimization.
 - Any instances of harassment or victimization against whistleblowers will be treated as serious disciplinary offenses and will be dealt with accordingly.

 **5. Reporting Procedure:**

-- Concerns should be raised with the People and Office Manager or one of the Directors of Green Orbit Digital.
+- Concerns should be raised with the People and Office Manager or one of the Directors of Impact Orbit Creative Group.
 - Whistleblowers may report concerns via email, telephone, or in person.
 - Whistleblowers should provide detailed information about the nature of their concerns, including relevant background information and any evidence available.
 - Whistleblowers may choose to raise concerns anonymously, although doing so may limit the effectiveness of the investigation.

 **6. Handling of Concerns:**

-- Upon receiving a concern, Green Orbit Digital will conduct an initial assessment to determine the appropriate course of action.
+- Upon receiving a concern, Impact Orbit Creative Group will conduct an initial assessment to determine the appropriate course of action.
 - Investigations will be carried out promptly and impartially by management or designated personnel.
 - Whistleblowers will be kept informed of the progress and outcome of the investigation to the extent possible, while maintaining confidentiality.